OUR TEAM HAS COMPLETED OVER 2,000 SERVICE HOURS IN THE PAST 2 YEARS!

 Robotics Mentoring Program

 A responsibility we are taking as a team is the mentoring of FIRST teams in the Catholic Robotics League.
-Within our program, we send small groups of our members to middle/elementary schools in the Archdiocese of Baltimore to guide teams and new coaches in their build and competition seasons.
+Within our program, we send small groups of our members to middle/elementary schools in the Archdiocese of Baltimore to guide teams and new coaches in their build and competition seasons on a weekly basis.
 Mentorship in the CRL makes FIRST more accessible to schools that don’t have robotics because it allows STEM teachers and school administrators to feel that there’s no risk in starting a FIRST team.
 Through this program, we can directly interact with the schools we serve and this allows us to provide resources like technology, information, and experience to member schools.

 We demonstrate our robots throughout the year whether it be a competition bot at an Elementary School STEM night or our T-shirt cannon bot at our football games.
 We try to present our robots as much as possible to raise awareness of the possibilities that technology offers.
 We often are invited to schools in the Catholic Robotics League to explain how our robots work and to let the kids interact with our bots.